ntk148v/til/openstack/openstack-kolla/research_en.md

 - Some questions start to arise:

-    + How do I add more nodes/systems to my cluster.
+  - How do I add more nodes/systems to my cluster.

-    + If I `apt-get update` or `yum update` one of my nodes, what happens to state of that system?
+  - If I `apt-get update` or `yum update` one of my nodes, what happens to state of that system?

-    + How do I synchronize common configuration changes across my OpenStack environments.
+  - How do I synchronize common configuration changes across my OpenStack environments.

-    + How do I upgrade just one piece/service of my OpenStack environment to fix a bug?
+  - How do I upgrade just one piece/service of my OpenStack environment to fix a bug?

-    + How do I test that bugfix in isolation?
+  - How do I test that bugfix in isolation?

-    + How do I roll back if that bugfix causes more issues.
+  - How do I roll back if that bugfix causes more issues.

-    + How do I update OpenStack release A (Kilo for example) to release B (Mitaka for example)?
+  - How do I update OpenStack release A (Kilo for example) to release B (Mitaka for example)?
 Without downtime?

-    + And on and on.
+  - And on and on.

 --> __The questions start having answers when deploy OpenStack following the tenents of [immutable infrastructure](https://sdake.io/2015/11/11/the-tldr-on-immutable-infrastructure/)__

 --> __Dockerizing OpenStack.__

-## Dockerizing OpenStack.
+## Dockerizing OpenStack

 1. Why Docker?

     - Pros:

-        + Immutable.
+        - Immutable.

-        + Portable.
+        - Portable.

-        + Fast.
+        - Fast.

-        + App focused experience.
+        - App focused experience.

-        + Massive community.
+        - Massive community.

-        + Branding.
+        - Branding.

-        + Growth.
+        - Growth.

     - Cons:

-        + Green - Kolla is even greener.
+        - Green - Kolla is even greener.

-        + Additional complexity.
+        - Additional complexity.

-        + Difficult to audit.
+        - Difficult to audit.

 2. What does it mean?